To our valued Investing Daily friends:

 A full day of Summit presentations and breakout sessions ends at 4:15 p.m., followed by an evening cocktail reception.
 Summit presentations will be held at the University of the Rockies, 1201 16th St., Suite 200, on the dynamic 16th Street Mall with free hop-on, hop-off shuttle bus service.

 Friday, 5/29/15 - Day 2 of Summit.
 “Denver Loves Fun” Day

-Morning and early-afternoon Summit presentations and breakout sessions end at 3:30pm, followed by site-inspection field trip and dinner together at the Wynkoop Brewery.
+Morning and afternoon Summit presentations and breakout sessions, followed by dinner together at the Wynkoop Brewery.

 Tentative groupings for the 5 breakout sessions – Attendees will be assigned to one of five small tables; Analysts will move from table to table as the Summit progresses.

 At the 2015 Investing Summit, you’ll enjoy quality time with the Analysts.
 The written words that you read all year will come alive as the Analysts make formal presentations and relax with you at the Gold Vault cocktail reception and Wynkoop Brewery dinner.

 These investing gurus help make the Investing Summit a truly special and memorable event.

 While you’re at the Summit, which hotel will suit you best?
 Which suite is sweetest?
 All of these properties are within a one-block walk of the free 16th Street hop-on, hop-off shuttle bus service.